matter-labs/zksync-lite-docs/docs/faq/tech.md

 [Cryptokitties crisis](https://media.consensys.net/the-inside-story-of-the-cryptokitties-congestion-crisis-499b35d119cc)
 or the [Shanghai DOS attack](https://blog.ethereum.org/2016/09/22/ethereum-network-currently-undergoing-dos-attack/)).
-During such peak load times, gas prices skyrocket and it might become prohibitively expensive to move crypto assets, rendering some services inoperational or preventing arbitrage opportunities.
+During such peak load times, gas prices skyrocket and it might become prohibitively expensive to move crypto assets, rendering some services inoperative or preventing arbitrage opportunities.

 Moreover, some systems can generally fail in the extreme circumstances, leading to cascading failures (the recent [DeFi Black Thursday](https://forklog.media/black-thursday-for-defi-wounds-to-lick-and-lessons-to-learn/) is an